 Obviously you shouldn’t take responsibility for something you didn’t do, but don’t try to deflect blame if it is indeed your fault, even if the issue wasn’t directly your fault but under your responsibility.

-A year or so ago the company that hosted (notice past tense) Proposify’s site was having a lot of issues.
-It resulted in our app going down for hours at time on a few occasions.
-For our customers who were working on tight proposal deadlines (and aren’t they all?), this was a frustrating crisis of near disastrous proportions.
+A year or so ago the company that hosted (notice the past tense) Proposify’s site was having a lot of issues.
+It resulted in our app going down for hours at a time on a few occasions.
+For our customers who were working on tight proposal deadlines (and aren’t they all?), this was a frustrating crisis of near-disastrous proportions.